Ten minutes. That’s how long it took for a quiet, unassuming man from Small Town America to become one of the best-known police officers in the world.

 Many millions have watched the grainy video.
 The clip is a guaranteed segment in documentaries on prison breaks.
 Check it out … [a link follows shortly].

-The Bordelon-McNair encounter lasted only ten minutes, but media coverage lasted for more than ten years.
+The Bordelon-McNair encounter lasted only ten minutes, but media coverage dragged on for more than ten years.
 Centuries from now — long after you and I are a distant memory — people will still be watching the video.

 THE COP, THE MAN